Two-connected signed graphs with maximum nullity at most two: Wide separations

 $P_1$ is a single edge, for otherwise, possibly after re-signing, we contract an odd edge in $P_1$ and obtain a signed graph that contains $K_{2,3}^e$ as a weak minor.
-Similarly, $P_5$ is a single edge.
+Similarly, $P_4$ is a single edge.
 If both $P_2$ and $P_3$ have length $\geq 2$, then, possibly after re-signing, we contract an odd edge in $P_2$ and in $P_3$, and obtain a signed graph that has $K_{2,3}^e$ as a weak minor.
-Hence at least one of $P_2$ and $P_3$ consists of a single edge.
-Similarly at least one of $P_4$ and $P_6$ consists of a single edge, at least one of $P_2$ and $P_6$ consists of a single edge, and at least one of $P_3$ and $P_4$ consists of a single edge.
-Hence at most one path of $P_2,P_3,P_4,P_6$ has length $\geq 2$.
-That is, $(G,\Sigma)$ has a wide separation $[G_1,G_2]$, where $G_1$ is isomorphic to $K_2^c$. \end{proof}
+Hence, at least one of $P_2$ and $P_3$ consists of a single edge.
+Similarly, at least one of $P_5$ and $P_6$ consists of a single edge, at least one of $P_2$ and $P_6$ consists of a single edge, and at least one of $P_3$ and $P_5$ consists of a single edge.
+Hence at most one path of $P_2,P_3,P_5,P_6$ has length $\geq 2$.
+By symmetry, we may assume that each path of $P_2,P_3,P_5$ consists of a single edge.
+Let $Q$ be the concatenation of $P_3$ and $P_6$.
+Since $G$ has no $K_4$-minor, there are no paths in $G$ connecting $v_2$ and $v_3$, there are no paths in $G$ connecting $v_2$ and an internal vertex of $Q$, and there are no paths in $G$ connecting $v_3$ and an internal vertex of $Q$.
+Hence, $(G,\Sigma)$ has a wide separation $[G_1,G_2]$, where $G_1$ is isomorphic to $K_2^c$. \end{proof}